axisgroup/design-process/README.md

 It allows to better understand the problem at hand, create prototypes and choose a viable solution to the problem at hand.

 #### Why do a design engagement?
-A design engaement orients the team and aims our efforts towards a mutual goal.
+A design engagement orients the team and aims our efforts towards a mutual goal.
 Design thinking and visual analytics design engagements keep us on target and invest our time and money wisely.
 Design engagements are useful when kicking off a new business, product, feature, or workflow.
 Design engagements can also be used to solve problems with an existing products, features, or workflows and help make them better and efficient.

 #### What should you expect to have at the end of a design sprint?
-At the end of the design emgagement, the team will understand the problem and will have validated whether we have a viable solution to begin building or whether we need to keep searching for a solution.
+At the end of the design engagement, the team will understand the problem and will have validated whether we have a viable solution to begin building or whether we need to keep searching for a solution.
-Design engagement helps channel efforts towards building a solution that engances usability and user experience of interacting with the solution, while achieving the business goal.
+Design engagement helps channel efforts towards building a solution that enhances usability and user experience of interacting with the solution, while achieving the business goal.

 ## Design Engagement Overview